 This is what happens when you afford people quality care.
 Most people respond well to the right medications.
 Most people develop insight.
 Most people can change.
 I see it happen every day.
 The successes far outnumber the failures.
 The satisfaction you feel is one of the benefits of working at a psychiatric hospital.

 The Benefits of Working at a Psychiatric Hospital

 Over the past two years working at a psychiatric hospital I’ve seen the most severe forms of mental illness you can imagine.
 Profound paranoid ideation.
 Substance-induced Psychosis.
 Auditory and visual hallucinations.
 Compulsive self-harm.
 I’ve seen teenagers who survived horrific sexual abuse and I’ve seen adults who perpetrated it.

 But I’ve also seen people make full recoveries when nobody thought they could.
 I’ve seen my assumptions challenged.
 I’ve seen hard work pay off.
 I’ve seen people make full recoveries when nobody thought they could.
 I see miracles happen all the time.

-It has done nothing but enrich my career and deepen my love for the field of mental health.
+It has enriched my career and deepened my love for the field of mental health.
 While the system is broken, the human spirit remains strong.